eclipse-ibeji/ibeji/docs/design/modules/digital_twin_graph/README.md

     </ul>
     </li>
   </ul>
-  <li>Return the result from a provider operation to the aync_rpc's Response interface using with the answer operation that has a payload that has the following:
+  <li>Return the result from a provider operation to the async_rpc's Response interface using with the answer operation that has a payload that has the following:
   <ul>
     <li>Get: The value of the target.
     </li>